 Centre for Children and Young People

 Children and young people matter.
-Understanding their lives, circumstances and the issues that are important to them is central to our research.
-So too is identifying how such knowledge can improve policy and practice.
+Understanding their lives, circumstances and the issues that are important to them are central to our research.
+So, too, is identifying how such knowledge can improve policy and practice.

-At the Centre for Children and Young People, our research focuses on the rights and wellbeing of children and young people (0-25 years) in the key contexts in which they live their lives – family, school and community.
+At the Centre for Children and Young People, our research focuses on the rights and wellbeing of children and young people (0-25 years) in the different contexts in which they live their lives.
 Children and young people’s views and experiences are central to the research that we do, why we do it and how it is approached.

 Located within the Faculty of Health at Southern Cross University, the Centre has partnered with over 70 organisations to undertake projects ranging from small community-based or regional research initiatives to major national and international studies, including 8 Australian Research Council (ARC) funded projects.

 From working collaboratively with partners to develop an International Charter and evidence-based guidance and resources on Ethical Research Involving Children (now translated into 6 languages) to authoring the highly successful suite of Seasons for Growth loss and grief education programs (implemented in 5 countries with over 360,00 children, young people and adults participating) we focus on ensuring our research has measurable social as well as academic impact.

 Read the latest news story about our work: Research improving outcomes for vulnerable and marginalised children

 Our research focuses on topics broadly linked to: